-Jim has over 10 years’ experience providing taxation advice on a broad range of corporate and trust tax matters, with a particular focus on the banking and finance, government and property and construction sectors.
+Jim is a Chartered Tax Adviser with over 15 years’ experience.
+He provides tax advice on a broad range of corporate and trust tax matters, having advised a number of publicly-listed, international, and large private clients on highly technical and complex matters, with a focus on the finance, government, and property and construction sectors.

-His experience also includes advising on the tax aspects of securitisation structures, development and lease agreements, property sale contracts, structured retail financial products and collective investment vehicles (CIVs), including managed investment trusts.
+His experience includes advising on the tax aspects of securitisation structures, development and lease agreements, property sale contracts, structured retail financial products and collective investment vehicles (CIVs), including managed investment trusts.

 In addition, Jim has advised on the tax aspects of a number of cross-border transactions, onshore and offshore fund establishment, as well as property and infrastructure projects.
 He has also advised domestic and foreign financiers on the direct and indirect tax aspects of transactions with respect to distressed entities.

 - Advising Australian Unity on the structuring of a new wholesale fund holding specialist disability accommodation (SDA).
 The unique nature of the accommodation required a consideration of certain tax laws, the adverse application of which would have made the fund economically unattractive to investors.
 In particular, the SDA feature of the fund had unique income tax and GST structuring considerations that required careful consideration and advice.
 From a duty perspective, advice was required to manage the complex landholder duty rules.